harunaadoga/hpc_cluster_build/README.md

 This project is open to contributions from the community.
 If you have experience in HPC cluster design, software development, or system administration, you can contribute by:

 - Suggesting new features or improvements
+- Writing automation scripts
 - Writing code to implement new features or fix issues
 - Testing the software and providing feedback
 - Writing documentation or tutorials to help users
-- Participating in discussions on the project's mailing list or forum

-To get started, you can clone the project's repository from GitHub and read the documentation to understand the architecture and design of the cluster.
-You can also join the project's mailing list or forum to discuss ideas and get help from other contributors.
+To get started, you can clone the project's repository and read the documentation to understand the architecture and design of the cluster.

-Thank you for your interest in the Open-Source HPC Cluster Design Project!
+Contact: haruna.umar.adoga@gmail.com
+@harunaadoga